Rimland

-Spykman thought that the Rimland, the strip of coastal land that encircles Eurasia, is more important than the central Asian zone (the so-called Heartland) for the control of the Eurasian continent.
+Spykman thought that the Rimland, the strip of coastal land that encircles Eurasia, is more important than the Central Asian zone (the so-called Heartland) for the control of the Eurasian continent.
 Spykman's vision is at the base of the "containment politics" put into effect by the United States in its relation/position to the Soviet Union during the post-World War II period.

-Thus, 'Heartland' appeared to him to be less important in comparison to 'Rimland.'
+Thus, the Heartland appeared to him to be less important in comparison to the Rimland.

 Concept

 According to Spykman, "Who controls the Rimland rules Eurasia, who rules Eurasia controls the destinies of the world."

 The Rimland, Halford Mackinder's "Inner or Marginal Crescent", was divided into three sections: